cmusatyalab/elijah-openstack/README.md

   > nova-compute     krha-cloudlet                        nova             enabled    :-)   2014-05-04 15:32:54
   > $

-  If any service is not running, it's time to look at the detail error message in log file.
-Log files are located at ``/var/log/nova``.
+  If any service is not running, Check error message of that service.
+In DevStack, you can find relevant tab at the screen ( 'screen -x' to attach to DevStack screen).
+In regular OpenStack log files are located under ``/var/log/nova``.

-3. If you still have problem in using Dashboard even though everything nova related service is successfully running, then it's mostly Dashboard problem.
+2. If you still have problem in using Web interface though everything nova related service is successfully running, then it's likely to be a Dashboard problem.
 We can debug it by manually running dashboard in debug mode.
-In OpenStack Grizzly version, Dashboard's web service code (Django) is located at /usr/share/openstack-dashbaord
+In regular OpenStack, Dashboard's code (Django) is located at /usr/share/openstack-dashbaord

    You first need to turn on the debug configuration on Django